soabase/soabase-halva/halva/src/main/java/io/soabase/halva/alias/README.md

 #### Using the Generated Class

 The generated class is actually an interface and it can be used in place of the original type almost anywhere you'd use the original.
 However, Java does not support [covariant generic types](http://www.ibm.com/developerworks/library/j-jtp01255/).
 Therefore, whereby you may always assign the generated alias to a variable of the original type, you may not assign an instance of the original type to an alias.
-Halva provides a wrapper with every generated to work around this.
+Halva provides a wrapper with every generated alias to work around this.
 E.g. (given PairList above)

 ```java
 import your.package.name.PairListAlias